bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 Made some changes or added more endpoints?
 Just run `now` again and the URL point to the latest changes.

 ## What about local development?
-Also one command, in your project's root, run `now dev` to get a local environment.
+Also one command.
+In your project's root, run `now dev` to get a local environment.

 ## Let's sum it up
 This article only scratches the surface of what's possible with Now and there is still a lot to learn.
 I recommend you to explore the Now cloud platform from simple static site deployments to serverless functions.
 The workflow is truly amazing.